Religious habit: Canons regular

 Owing to the different traditions and origins that exist, there is no singular common habit worn by the Canons Regular.
 Historically the common habit was the distinctive white cassock, with white fascia, over time some communities of Canons have changed to wearing the black cassock with black fascia.
 The only item of the habit that is common to all Canons is the linen rochet a mark of the canonical status.

 In the Netherlands, some wore a cacullae (a small asymmetrical black cope of cloth or sheepskin.)
 Some communities of canons, notably in Austria and Switzerland wear a sarotium, coming from the Latin sacrum rochettum, 'the sacred rochet'.
 It is a thin band of linen worn over the cassock when not in choir.
 As part of their choir dress, some communities of Canons wear a mozzetta, either black or purple over the rochet.

-Outdoors Canons wear a black cloak and hood, but again adaptations have been made to this in some of the communities.
+Outdoors, Canons wear a black cloak and hood, but again adaptations have been made to this in some of the communities.
 Canons also traditionally wore a biretta.

+Religious brothers

+Religious brothers wear habits according to the religious institute to which they belong.
+Some distinctions between religious brothers' habits and those of ordained members of the same institute were removed after the Second Vatican Council, in response to the Council's appeal that "all the members be more closely knit by the bond of brotherly love", and therefore "those who are called lay-brothers, assistants, or some similar name should be drawn closely in to the life and work of the community".